-- (1) Includes the \$42.0 million five-year senior secured revolving credit facility under our KeyBank Credit Agreement, a \$0.7 million note payable and other debt totaling \$16.7 million. - (2) Interest payments are calculated based on beginning of period debt balances that reflect contractual debt amortization over the term of the instruments and assume a constant LIBOR rate of 5.32%.
+(3) Interest payments are calculated based on beginning of period debt balances that reflect contractual debt amortization over the term of the instruments and assume a constant LIBOR rate of 3.125% plus bank margin per our KeyBank Credit Agreement.
 To the extent that actual rates change, our interest rate obligations will change accordingly.